-Coverdell Education Savings Accounts are like 529 savings plans in that contributions aren't deductible for federal purposes, but plan assets can grow tax-deferred and distributions used to pay qualified education expenses are income-tax-free.
+Coverdell Education Savings Accounts are similar to 529 savings plans in that contributions aren't deductible for federal purposes, but plan assets can grow tax-deferred and distributions used to pay qualified education expenses are income-tax-free.

-One of the biggest ESA advantages used to be that they allowed tax-free distributions for elementary and secondary school costs and 529 plans didn't.
-With the TCJA enhancements to 529 plans, this is less of an advantage.
-But ESAs still have a leg up because they can be used for elementary and secondary school expenses other than just tuition and there's no dollar limit on these annual distributions.
-Another advantage is that you have more investment options.
 ESAs are worth considering if you'd like to have direct control over how your contributions are invested or if you want to fund elementary or secondary education expenses in excess of \$10,000 per year or that aren't tuition.